 - STEP 4: The Account Domain.

 Enter the machine’s accounting (or UID) domain.
-On this version of HTCondor for Windows, this setting is only used for user priorities (see the User Priorities and Negotiation section) and to form a default e-mail address for the user.
+On this version of HTCondor for Windows, this setting is only used for user priorities (see the Configuration for Central Managers section) and to form a default e-mail address for the user.

 - STEP 5: E-mail Settings.

 Various parts of HTCondor will send e-mail to an HTCondor administrator if something goes wrong and requires human attention.
 Specify the e-mail address and the SMTP relay host of this administrator.
 Please pay close attention to this e-mail, since it will indicate problems in the HTCondor pool.

 In order to run jobs in the java universe, HTCondor must have the path to the jvm executable on the machine.
 The installer will search for and list the jvm path, if it finds one.
 If not, enter the path.
 To disable use of the java universe, leave the field blank.

 - STEP 7: Access Permission Settings.

 Machines within the HTCondor pool will need various types of access permission.
 The three categories of permission that can be set here are read, write, and administrator.
 The values can be usernames, hostnames or IP address ranges, Wild cards and macros are permitted.
 It is recommended that you accept the defaults here and change the values later as needed by modifying the HTCondor configuration files.